sktime/sktime/sktime/libs/README.md

 This folder contains libraries directly distributed with, and maintained by, `sktime`.

-* `pykalman` - a package implementing the Kálmán Filter and variants.
+* `pykalman` - a package implementing the Kalma Filter and variants.
   Unofficial fork of abandoned package from June 2024 onwards, see [pykalman issue 109](https://github.com/pykalman/pykalman/issues/109).